Site Overlay

 Healthcare Taxonomy Code 2084N0402X

-A Child Neurologist specializes in neurology with exceptional skills in the diagnosis and treatment of neurologic disorders of the neonatal period, infancy, early childhood, and adolescence.
+A Child Neurologist specializes in neurology, with exceptional skills in diagnosing and treating neurologic disorders during the neonatal period, infancy, early childhood, and adolescence.

 Neurodevelopmental Disabilities Physicians